Jen Cloher: Career

 Originally from Adelaide, Cloher moved to Sydney and studied at the National Institute of Dramatic Art (NIDA).
 Whilst studying, Cloher lived in a share house with several musicians, which is when she bought her first second-hand guitar, and started to write songs.
 In 1994, Cloher graduated NIDA at the age of 21.

 After NIDA, Cloher performed in Andrew Bovell's After Dinner and performed in it at the Edinburgh Festival.
 Upon returning to Australia, Cloher continued to pursue her music career.

-In the late 1990s, Cloher colloboared with Sydney collective Bonepeople on the track "Looking for More".
+In the late 1990s, Cloher collaborated with Sydney collective Bonepeople on the track "Looking for More".

 In 2001, Cloher relocated to Melbourne.
 Later that year, she released her debut EP titled, Movement Involves Danger, on Regency Records.
 Cloher then released the EP Permanent Marker via Shiny Records in 2005.
 The single, "Rain", was played on Triple J.

 In 2006, Cloher's debut album Dead Wood Falls was released.
 It was credited to Jen Cloher and the Endless Sea, a collective of musicians.
 Its lineup originally included drummer Jen Sholakis, bassist "Lord" Geoffrey Dunbar, guitarist Michael Hubbard, pianist Ross Calia and violinist Andrea Summer.
 Cloher herself was nominated for ARIA Award for Best Female Artist at the ARIA Music Awards of 2006.

 In 2009, Cloher's mother was diagnosed with Alzheimer's and Cloher found songwriting a way of expressing herself.
 This led to the writing and creation of Cloher's second album, Hidden Hands.
 The album included the single "Eden with My Eve".
 Calia and Sumner were replaced by Laura Jean and Biddy Connor, respectively; Tiny Ruins guitarist Tom Healy was also added to the line-up.
 Following a solo tour with Jordie Lane, Cloher took an extended hiatus from music.

 In 2012, Cloher re-emerged and signed with Milk!
 Records, a label created by Cloher's partner Courtney Barnett the same year.
 Cloher released a duet with former Kid Sam frontman Kieran Ryan, titled "Call If You Need Me".
 It was included on the EP Baby We Were Born to Die.

 Cloher recorded an album at Melbourne's Headgap Studios.
 Her backing band included lead guitarist Barnett, bassist Bones Sloane and drummer Sholakis.
 In October 2012, Cloher released "Mount Beauty", the lead single from her then-yet-to-be-titled third studio album.
 It was released as a limited-edition split seven-inch, with the flipside containing Courtney Barnett's song "History Eraser".
 To support the album's release, Cloher began a crowdfunding campaign with a target of $15,000, which she exceeded.
 In Blood Memory was released in May 2013 and was shortlisted for the Australian Music Prize.